Delivering arts education to the Fylde Coast community through lectures, study days and visits, plus community and heritage projects

 - Funding from the Help Direct Small Sparks Fund contributed to the costs of display boards.

 - Eleven Decorative and Fine Arts Societies from across the North West generously provided varying amounts which contributed to start up marketing and publicity costs.

 - Funding from the Fylde Civic Awareness Group contributed to venue costs relating to the Inaugural Meeting in October 2009.

 - Funding from St Annes Town Council has contributed to our Mr Lowry in Lytham Young Arts Project

-- Funding from the Local Strategic Partnership Community Fund has also contributed to our Mr Lowry in Lytham Young Arts Project.
+- Funding from the Local Strategic Partnership Community Fund has also contributed to our Mr Lowry in Lytham Young Arts Project

-The Arts Society Fylde gratefully acknowledges the significant contribution this funding has made to the establishment and development of the Society and also its ability to get involved in projects that support Young Arts.
+The Arts Society Fylde gratefully acknowledges the significant contribution this funding has made to the establishment and development of the Society and also its ability to get involved in projects that support the Arts.

 We have links with many local community groups, organisations, heritage groups, schools, colleges, churches, health organisations and more, many of whom have been involved in our community-based arts projects.
 Please see our Young Arts, Community Projects and Heritage Projects pages for further information.